5 Star Travel Insurance from Admiral

 You can get cover for pretty much anywhere you might want to go.
-But since ‘pretty much anywhere’ isn't everywhere, we've broken it down into three zones:
+But since ‘pretty much anywhere’ isn't everywhere, we've broken it down into four zones:

-Bear in mind we can’t provide cover for any trips to countries where the Foreign & Commonwealth Office advises against 'all travel' or 'all but essential travel'.
+Bear in mind we can’t provide cover for any trips to countries where the Foreign, Commonwealth and Development Office advises against 'all travel' or 'all but essential travel'.

-Check with the Foreign & Commonwealth Office if you're not sure.
+Check with the Foreign, Commonwealth and Development Office if you're not sure.

 No, it's not a legal requirement but it gives you cover against things like cancelled holidays, missed transports, missing luggage and injury while abroad.

 Cover for catastrophes including fire, storm, lightning, avalanche, landslide, explosion, hurricane, earthquake, volcanic activity including ash cloud, flood, tidal wave, tsunami, medical epidemic or pandemic are all included as standard on our Gold and Platinum policies.
 This cover is not included in our Admiral level policy.

 No, you would need to buy individual policies.
 Our definitions are: